lschierer/RUT/packages/luke/20071108/the-problem-with-vice-presidents.md

 ---

-title: The problem with Vice Presidents
+title: "The problem with Vice Presidents"
 date: 2007-11-08 15:44:19
 tags:
   -  politics-law